-Students pursuing all programs must be registered for a minimum of 9 credits per 16-week semester (12 weeks during the summer) in order to be considered full-time status.
-Students enrolled in 8 or fewer credits per semester will be considered part-time status.
-A minimum of 6 degree applicable credits must be pursued to be considered half time and thus eligible for financial aid.
+Students pursuing all programs must be registered for a minimum of nine credits per semester in order to be considered full-time status.
+Students enrolled in eight or fewer credits per semester will be considered part-time status.
+A minimum of six degree applicable credits must be pursued to be considered half time and thus eligible for financial aid.